 Terraform Policy Authoring

 Policy authoring with Terraform systems allows you to write Rego rules which are evaluated against the contents of the Terraform plan JSON file.
-This page assumes you are familiar with the OPA concepts of packages and the rules they contain as well as the Styra DAS Policy Lifecycle.
+This page assumes you are familiar with the OPA concepts of packages and the rules they contain, as well as the Styra DAS Policy Lifecycle, the Terraform Resource Provisioning Workflow, and the Terraform JSON Output Format.

-Terraform plans enable you to see what changes Terraform needs to make to cloud resources before it makes them.
-The policies you define in Styra DAS determine whether the changes in the plan are safe to make.
-The basic rules that you write are partial-set rules that either reject or monitor a request.
+Terraform plans enable you to see the changes Terraform will make to cloud resources to bring them to desired state declared in configuration files.
+The Rego policies you define in Styra DAS determine whether the changes in the plan are safe to make and align with your organization's requirements.
+The basic rules you write are partial-set rules that either warn on or reject a request.
 The Terraform system type supports the following entry points for policy evaluation: enforce

 and deny